 • In 2017 new legislation increased the biofuel blending target for motor gasoline from 4% of volume to 8.5% of volume.
-As part of this E10 gasoline was introduced and became the new standard product in the country.
+As part of this E10

 - In the 2019 edition, the Belgian administration included new companies in their reporting; some of which are particularly active in the production and trade of lubricants and bitumen. - Consumption in international marine bunkers dipped in 2014 and 2015 due to the closure of several bunkering companies.
 During 2015 these were replaced by new companies which became fully operational in 2016. - Starting from 2013, a new data source was introduced for petroleum coke trade.